South-East area fishing rules

 - Akaroa Marine Reserve

 - Hikurangi Marine Reserve

 Marine reserves are managed by the Department of Conservation (DOC).

-The area between Marfells Beach (west of Cape Campbell) and the Conway River (which sits south of the Kaikoura township), extending 4 nautical miles offshore (see map) is closed for the collection or processing of shellfish, rock lobster and seaweed.
+The area between Marfells Beach (west of Cape Campbell) and the Conway River (which sits south of the Kaikōura township), extending 4 nautical miles offshore (see map) is closed for the collection of shellfish and seaweed – excluding rock lobster and scampi.

-- Collecting or processing shellfish, lobster or seaweed in the closed area is an offence under the Act.
+- Collecting shellfish or seaweed in the closed area is an offence.

 Map: The affected area of the earthquake-related closure